SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 ![](assets/chapter-2-2-images/02.Vegetable-market-02.png)

-The task does not specify special output format so we just have to calculate the requested value and print it on the console.
-As in mathematics and so in programming, division has a priority over addition.
-However, in this task first we have to **calculate the sum** of the two input values and then we have to **divide by 1.94**.
-In order to give priority to addition we can use brackets.
-With **`System.out.println(…)`** we print the output on the console.
+The task does not specify special output format, so we just need to calculate the required value and print it on the console.
+As in mathematics and so in programming, the division has a priority over addition.
+However, in this task first, we have to **calculate the sum** of the two input values, and then we have to **divide by 1.94**.
+To give priority to the addition, we can use brackets.
+With **`System.out.println(…)`**, we print the output on the console.

 ![](assets/chapter-2-2-images/02.Vegetable-market-03.png)

-### Testing in the Judge System
+### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/650#1](https://judge.softuni.bg/Contests/Practice/Index/650#1).